thetaxitank/cubesolving/index.md

 ### A brief introduction before you get started solving your cube.

 Before solving any cube you first need to get familliar with how it moves, and what happens if you move this or that side, since some ways of solving a cube are purely intuitive.
-However not all the steps to solving a cube are intuitive, and for those you will need algorithms.
-This website will provide you with most (if not all) information you need to know.
+However not all the steps to solving a cube are like that, and for those you will need algorithms.
+This website will provide you with most (if not all) information and algorithms you need to know.

 ## <a name="cube-solving-method-3x3-cfop"></a>3x3x3 CFOP!
 ### Step 1

 In this step we want to make a white cross.
-This step is mostly intuitive, but an important thing to keep in mind is that the centres match with the edges.This step is very important, because you won't be able to progres further without it.
+This step is mostly intuitive, but an important thing to keep in mind is that the centres match with the edges.This step is very important, because you won't be able to progress further without it.

 ![](cube algorithms/step 1.png)